 Many a grocery-store shopper has passed Califia Farms products.
 The company is quite prolific, selling everything from yogurt to plant-based milk to, of course, cold brew.
 We chose this coffee concentrate as the best in the category because of its all-around value.
 Reviews are consistently positive—though, perhaps, not as glowing as some slightly more expensive brands—and the nutrition facts are in line with what cold brew fanatics like to see: 10 calories per serving, no sugar, and no extra ingredients (just coffee and water here).

 Expect to get eight servings out of each 32-ounce carton.
 Califia Farms recommends a 1-to-1 ratio, equal parts coffee concentrate and mixer of your choice.
-Pour it, mix it, sip it, and enjoy the smooth 180-milligram punch of caffeine.
+Pour it, mix it, sip it, and enjoy the smooth taste.